 In Switzerland, there is no reason that the cold should stop you from running.
 On the contrary: your body actually produces more antibodies in cold temperatures.
 This strengthens the immune system.
 As long as the mercury doesn’t fall to below -10°C, there’s nothing to stop you from jogging in the winter – except your inner couch potato.

 Fluid loss while running is still very high in winter – similar to summer.
 We only feel less thirsty when it’s cold because our bodies don’t need to cool down as much.
 Make sure to drink enough before and after your jog.
 A warm soup after your run is a great way to get some additional heat.

-Adapt your running technique to the conditions.
+Adapt your running technique and your tempo to the conditions.
 Shorter and flatter steps will help stop you slipping.
 Concentrate on the propulsion and landing phases of your stride.
 Focus on where you place your feet for better grip.
 Developing a good running technique takes practice.
 You can also incorporate the ABCs of running into your winter training schedule – as long as there isn’t any snow or ice.

-If you still do not enjoy jogging outdoors in winter, you can train on a treadmill instead.
+If you still don’t enjoy jogging outdoors in winter, you can train on a treadmill instead.
 Swimming is also a good alternative.
-Or, why not simply focus on coordination, stability and strength training?
-Then you will be full of energy and motivation when spring comes around again.
+Or, why not simply focus on indoor coordination and strength training?
+Then you will be full of motivation to start running when spring comes around again.